“To the saints and faithful brethren in Christ who are in Colosse: Grace to you and peace from God our Father and the

 “Grace to you and peace from God our Father and the Lord Jesus Christ”

-This is Paul’s customary greeting to churches by Paul.
+The two words “grace” and “peace” are Paul’s customary greeting to churches.
 “Grace” is the normal Greek salutation.
 “Peace” is the normal Hebrew salutation.
-This is no perfunctory greeting.
+This greeting is not perfunctory.
 Paul conveys his heart for the Colossians here.

 “Peace” is the other spiritual commodity God gives.
-This is not peace with God.
-That peace we receive at the point of salvation.
-This is peace of God, God’s very own peace for everyday life.
+This “peace” is not peace with God.
+That peace we received at the point of salvation.
+This “peace” is the peace of God, God’s very own peace for everyday life.
 It does not take much for people to get our goat.
 We charge into conflict over something insignificant.
 Paul desires that every believer will know the peace of God in whatever situation they face.
-This is the ability to call an armistice because the war is over.
+“Peace” is the ability to call an armistice because the war is over.
 We no longer need to fight insignificant battles.

 Grace is what sustains us in the Christian life.

 Grace is God’s provision for daily living.
 The peace of God disappears quite often with Christians.
 It leaks out somewhere.
 Peace goes when we lose our temper and speak harshly to our family.
 We wound those closest to us.
 The peace of God enables us to live with a tranquil spirit.
 In the midst of turbulence with people, no one ruffles us.
 When everyone else is upset, we are calm.
 We can sit down on the inside.
 Not many of us have that kind of serenity.

 It is easy to have peace when everything is going our way.
 We are on top of the world.
-When everything comes up roses, and everything goes our way, we can live the spiritual life.
+When everything comes up roses, and everything goes our way, we can live a spiritual life.
 That is not the test of spirituality.
 The test is when we face trouble.
 God’s peace is dynamic in the middle of trouble.